-This introductory course will take you step-by-step through a simple but comprehensive strategy for investing in the stock market.
+This course will take you step-by-step through a simple but comprehensive strategy for investing in the stock market.

 The strategy is called defensive value investing and that’s for obvious reasons: it combines elements of both defensive investing and value investing.